 Pub/Sub is ideal for cases where you have many (from a handful to tens of thousands of) clients sending small, sub-1MB messages — such as event, telemetry or transaction data — into a centralized system for aggregation, or where you need to push configuration updates or remote commands to remote clients at scale.

 - Scales automatically.
 You do not have to provision “vCPUs” or “memory”, or set autoscaling parameters to handle spikes in message rates.

 - Is global.
-Cloudflare’s Pub/Sub infrastructure runs in over .
+Cloudflare’s Pub/Sub infrastructure runs in .
 Every edge location is part of one, globally distributed Pub/Sub system.

 - Is secure by default.
 Clients must authenticate and connect over TLS, and clients are issued credentials that are scoped to a specific broker.

 - Allows you to create multiple brokers to isolate clients or use cases, for example, staging vs. production or customers A vs. B vs. C — as needed.
 Each broker is addressable by a unique DNS hostname.

 - Integrates with Cloudflare Workers to enable programmable messaging capabilities: parse, filter, aggregate, and re-publish MQTT messages directly from your serverless code.

 - Supports MQTT v5.0, the most recent version of the MQTT specification, and one of the most ubiquitous messaging protocols in use today.